Corporate Mission Lyrics Prompts: 10 Internal-Anthem Templates

 • No forbidden-phrase list — synergy and rockstar return by default

-• Generate three versions with different doubt-verse moments and pick the most honest one
+• Generate three takes with different doubt-verse moments and pick the most honest one — Suno v5.5 songs can now run past 5 minutes (up from the old 4-minute cap), so an all-hands cut fits comfortably.

-• Add one real, specific year in the verse (“the third year”) — anchors the song
+• Anchor a real, specific year in the verse (“the third year”) — it stops the song floating into the generic.

-• Read the chorus aloud at a normal speaking tempo; if it sounds like a slide deck bullet, rewrite
+• Read the chorus aloud at speaking tempo.
+If it sounds like a slide-deck bullet, rewrite before you ever open Suno.

 FAQ